Interaction-driven quantum phase transitions between topological and crystalline orders of electrons: Half-filled states at Landau-level crossings

 \section{Half-filled states at Landau-level crossings}

 Lastly, we turn our attention to the half-filled Landau levels at $\nu=\frac{1}{2}$ and $\nu=\frac{5}{2}$.
 Specifically, Figs.~\ref{fig:figure2}a and \ref{fig:figure3}a show faint features at these fillings just above the WC or RIQH regions.
-Fig.~\ref{fig:figure5}a shows a higher-resolution $R_{xx}$ map focusing on $\nu=\frac{1}{2}$ close to the FQH--WC transition.
-The dashed line indicates a cut along which $R_{xx}$ and $R_{xy}$ are plotted in Fig.~\ref{fig:figure5}b.
+Fig.~\ref{fig:figure4}a shows a higher-resolution $R_{xx}$ map focusing on $\nu=\frac{1}{2}$ close to the FQH--WC transition.
+The dashed line indicates a cut along which $R_{xx}$ and $R_{xy}$ are plotted in Fig.~\ref{fig:figure4}b.
 At $\nu=\frac{1}{2}$, $R_{xx}$ develops a minimum, accompanied by a clearly resolved plateau in $R_{xy}$.
-At $\nu=\frac{5}{2}$, there is also a clear minimum in $R_{xx}$, but the accompanying plateau is less well developed; see SM Sec.~\ref{sec:app:EDs}.
-Fig.~\ref{fig:figure5}c, therefore, shows an $R_{xx}$ map from the second device (D2) and Fig.~\ref{fig:figure5}d the corresponding linecuts which feature a clear plateau in $R_{xy}$.
+At $\nu=\frac{5}{2}$, there is also a clear minimum in $R_{xx}$, but the accompanying plateau is less well developed; see SM Sec.~6 at \cite{SM}.
+Fig.~\ref{fig:figure4}c, therefore, shows an $R_{xx}$ map from the second device (D2) and Fig.~\ref{fig:figure4}d the corresponding linecuts which feature a clear plateau in $R_{xy}$.
 The emergence of these half-filled states can be understood as the mixing of $N=0$ with $N=1$ orbitals, which favor pairing.
 This picture is consistent with numerical studies supporting pairing in $N=0$ levels when LLM is included perturbatively \cite{Zhao_Composite_2023}.
+The resulting ground state is likely a non-Abelian 221 parton state \cite{Jain_Incompressible_1989, Wu_Non-Abelian_2017, Bandyopadhyay_Entangled_2018}.